varvet/serenade.js/README.md

 document has not been cached in memory, a new record with the given id is returned immediately.

-This is important to understand, Monkey.Model does not take a callback, instead it returns something akin to a future or promise, an object with no data.
+This is important to understand, Serenade.Model does not take a callback, instead it returns something akin to a future or promise, an object with no data.
 Once this document is instantiated, an AJAX request is dispatched to the server immediately.
 As soon as the AJAX request is completed, the document is updated